szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 - Command + Option + i (Mac)
 - Ctrl + Shift + i (Windows/Linux)

 Using these shortcuts should open a console window that you can use to run commands.
 After the `>` prompt, create another new `alert` command and hit the <kbd>Enter</kbd> key to run it.
 You should again see a pop-up box that displays your message.
+Practice opening your console with these commands to get the feel of it into your fingers.

 We should note here that the alert's system dialog box is not related to the design of the webpage currently being shown in the browser.
 Its appearance depends solely on your current operating system and browser (rather than on the HTML code of the current page).
 You will learn how to manipulate a webpage's content and appearance directly with JavaScript, HTML, and CSS in later lessons.